Semantic.UiCalendar

 Summary

 Ends a grouping of property changes.
 You can use this method to group property changes so that notifications will not be sent until the changes are finished.
-If you plan to make a large number of changes to an object at one time, you should callbeginPropertyChanges()
+If you plan to make a large number of changes to an object at one time, you should callbeginPropertyChanges() at the beginning of the changes to defer change

 notifications.
 When you are done making changes, call this method to